 You might try the same tactic: when you find a product for importing, show it to anyone who will listen to your pitch.
 If every person responds positively, you are onto something big.
 If on the other hand, you receive a lukewarm response from most listeners, you need to find another product fast.
 Remember, once you find the right product, you have to find the right market.
 Will it be your own?

 What do you absolutely love?
 Dark chocolate sea salt bars or a sensitive facial cream that also serves as a broad-spectrum sunscreen to protect your skin?
 Whatever you love, make sure it is easily (e.g., not a lot of red tape involved) importable and is in demand in the market of choice.

-For example, if you want to import dark chocolate bars to the United States, will customers buy them?
+For example, if you want to import dark chocolate bars into the United States, will customers buy them?
 Make sure your product offers something unique that people in the United States don't already have.
-Keep in mind that Europeans account for nearly half of all the chocolate the world eats so maybe you have a better chance selling dark chocolate there!
 Conduct market research, test the market with a handful of prospective customers and then go with whatever positive information you have available.